guevarch/projectchris/README.md

 Something to note, the value counts show a more even/balanced over/undervaluation compared to the previous metric.

 The results from the model show that the predictions are 100% accurate for over/undervaluation.
 I think this is more reflective of the metric rather than the model.
 No model is perfect and this one is no different.
+I think this model/metric can be used for medium term outlook ~12months to 3 years.

 <pre><code>
 df['status'].value_counts()